open-sauced/maintainer-intro-course/Issues-and-Pull-Requests.md

 If a feature request does not sound like a good fit for your project, then respond back to the original poster and close the issue.
 Here is a template that you can use for a response:

 > Thank you for your interest in our project.
 The feature you have proposed would not be a good fit for the current scope and direction of this project.
-As this time, we will not be moving forward with this feature.
+At this time, we will not be moving forward with this feature.

 ### How to Triage Documentation Issues